 For Seniors: Explore Online Dating

 Many seniors are making connections with others via online dating services.
-In fact, online dating can be a good way to gradually get to know somebody (and make sure he or she is right for you) before you meet in person.
+In fact, finding a possible partner online can be a good way to gradually get to know somebody (and make sure he or she is right for you) before you meet in person.
+If you've been wondering if this route could be for you, here's how you can jump into the world of online dating:

-Start by signing up for the service you selected, and provide information about your likes, dislikes, preferences, and so on.
+Sign up and provide information about your likes, dislikes, preferences, and so on.
 This often takes the form of a self-guided interview process.

 Create and modify your profile to both avoid exposing too much personal information and ensure that you're sending the right message about yourself to prospective dates.